Gettysburg National Military Park Museum & Visitor Center

 2020 - 2021

-Designed for young historians age K-5, the hands-on history exhibit brings to life the stories of Billy Bayly, Albertus McCreary, Sadie Bushman and other young residents of Gettysburg through first-hand accounts and active adventures.
+Designed for young historians in grades K-5, the hands-on history exhibits bring to life the stories of Billy Bayly, Albertus McCreary, Sadie Bushman and other young residents of Gettysburg through first-hand accounts and interactive adventures.

 Little Round Top Rehabilitation

 2014 - present